yselvav/chefAI/README.md

 Because I rewrote a good portion of the `BeatMinecraftTask` a lot of the config settings don't work.
 Although I plan to implement configs in the future of course.

+### The preprocessor
+I am currently experimentaly using the [replay mod preprocessor](https://github.com/ReplayMod/preprocessor) to keep the mod updated across multiple versions at the same time.
+The thing that is holding me back right now, is that I am using [Marvions releases for baritone](https://github.com/MarvionKirito/baritone) to go along AltoClef, so I should be able to at least keep up with [his fork](https://github.com/MarvionKirito/altoclef) for now.

+...

+(Section not finished)
 ## How it works

 Take a look at this [Guide from the wiki](https://github.com/MiranCZ/altoclef/wiki/1:-Documentation:-Big-Picture)